ktsosno/cronbuddy-server/README.md

 # CronBuddy
 NodeJS APIs for turning a crontab into a structured data store.
-Create, edit, delete and pause cron jobs without a traditional data store.
+Create, edit, delete and pause cron jobs using only the native crontab software.

 ### Development
 Initialize the `node_modules` directory with `npm install`.